cameraui/docs/detection/semantic-search.md

 In [Recordings](/recording/browsing), open **AI Search** and describe what you're looking for. camera.ui ranks events by how well they match, and you can raise **Min.
 Match Score** to keep only close matches.

-Each CLIP model has its own range of raw scores, so the percentage is scaled per model.
-A close match reads high whichever model you use, and a **Min.
-Match Score** you set once means the same thing after a model change.
+The percentage is scaled per CLIP model, so a **Min.
+Match Score** means the same after a model change.

 ## Changing the CLIP model